michelemendel/genvaeg/README.md

 - Since this is a small application, the handlers communicate directly with the database.
 - For simplicity sake I chose to use SQLite3 since it's only a file, so there is no database server to start.
 This can easily be replaced by a db server like MySQL or PostgreSQL.
 - The shortener creates a random short code, and will retry until this code is unique.
-- I like to to "make", since it makes my life easier.
+- I like to use "make", since it makes my life easier.

 # Development